Chapter 6: Serial Meanings of the Architective Mode

 Precise enumeration and enduring count are serial meanings only available to architectures.

-Exact Reproduction
+Precise Measurement and Exact Reproduction

 Reliably precise reproduction is an architective serial meaning.
 Connectives may be reproducible, but unless there is an architecture involved in their reproduction, not with a fidelity that can be termed exact.